gilakana/gilakana.github.io/README.md

+text color for all text #dcdcdc expandable menu as three thin elegan lines in color #dcdcdc 'home' and 'recent works' text in expandable menu font style Home page tagline heading in font style;
+Home page tagline subheading in font style;
-text color for all text #dcdcdc expandable menu as three thin elegan lines in color #dcdcdc 'home' and 'recent works' text in expandable menu font style Home page logo/few short phrases in font style; individual page for artworks 'title, year' in font style ; 'about work' in font style, description of work in font style 'connect' subheading at the bottom of every page in font style 'instagram' in font style instagram link in font style
+Home page biography in font style;
+individual page for artworks 'title, year' in font style ; 'about work' in font style, description of work in font style 'connect' subheading at the bottom of every page in font style;
-'gilakana.art@gmail.com' in font style email link in font style
+'find out more about me and my works in progress by following me on instagram' in font style 'instagram' link in font style;
+gmail link in font style

 # Upload supporting Documents